-The notification must specify that the major elements of the procurement process may be made available to bidders upon request, and they have seven (7) days to lodge a complaint, if any, before a contract is signed with the successful bidder.
-Financial Proposals of consultants that met the minimum qualifying mark or were considered responsive to the RFP and TOR shall be evaluated after 7 days of technical scores notification.
+The notification must specify that the major elements of the procurement process may be made available to bidders upon request, and they have seven (7) days to complain, if any before a contract is signed with the successful bidder.

 17. Advance Payment and Security